john-craig/john-craig.github.io/projects/hp_raid_array_prometheus_exporter.md

 Some of these metrics are very important to keep an eye on: for example, knowing if a machine is too hot based on its current CPU temperature, or if it's about to run out of storage based on its disk utilization.
 When it comes to hard drives, it's also very important to know if a drive is close to failure, so you can make preparations to replace it.

 ### S.M.A.R.T.
 Tests
 [Self-monitoring, Analysis and Reporting Technology System (S.M.A.R.T.)](https://www.smartmontools.org/) is a protocol available on most modern hard drives.
-It can be used to run tests against disks that will show signs of degradation or impending failure, as well as collecting information about the disk's lifetime usage of bytes read, total operational hours, and so on.
+It can be used to run tests against disks that will show signs of degradation or impending failure, while also collecting information about the disk's lifetime usage of bytes read, total operational hours, and so on.

 These are a strong, but not guaranteed, early warning sign of drive failure, and so naturally there is a Prometheus exporter which is used to surface S.M.A.R.T. data as metrics: the [smartctl_exporter](https://github.com/prometheus-community/smartctl_exporter), written in Go.
 This is a very effective tool when targeting disks that are directly accessible to the operating system.
 Where it falls short, however, is in hardware RAID arrays.

 ### HP Smart Array
-See, now you understand why I used periods in the initialization of S.M.A.R.T.
-It's so you won't get it confused with Smart Arrays. :)
+Now you understand why I insisted on using periods in the initialization of S.M.A.R.T.
+It's so you won't get it confused with Smart Arrays. :\)

 [Hewlett Package Smart Array Controllers](https://support.hpe.com/connect/s/product?language=en_US&kmpmoid=3883890&tab=manuals) are a type of hardware RAID array, usually found in HP ProLiant servers.
 I won't go too far into the weeds of RAID arrays here, so suffice to say that when using a RAID array, the individual disks of the array are opaque to the operating system, appearing instead as a single very large physical disk.

 These individual disks can be interacted with using a special set of utilities-- in this case, a CLI program called [`hpssacli`](https://support.hpe.com/connect/s/softwaredetails?language=en_US&softwareId=MTX_05d4c11e7ed3433e85c89ea604). `smartctl`, the CLI program used to run S.M.A.R.T. tests manually, also has support for running tests against an array's individual disks, so long as the correct drivers are installed and the command is formulated correctly.

-### The Problem
+## The Project
-The existing `smartctl_exporter`, which is the program that collects the output of a test run by `smartctl` and exposes it as Prometheus metrics, does *not* support running tests against individual disks.
+The existing `smartctl_exporter`, does *not* support running tests against individual disks.
 This is really no fault of the exporter itself.
 Recall that I mentioned that although `smartctl` has the ability to run such tests, it [requires a special format of command](https://www.reddit.com/r/sysadmin/comments/f7ub4x/checking_smart_status_of_drives_in_raid/).
 Here's what that looks like:
 ```
 # Against a normal disk
 smartctl -d /dev/sda